ambirdsall/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 # U1.W2: Chrome Dev Tools Challenge Reflection

 * Describe the Document Object Model?
 What about it makes sense to you?
 What doesn't?
 What seems good and bad about it?
+	The DOM is a representation of a web page's source file as a structured series of objects that can interface with programming languages.
+The nested structure is totally analogous to HTML, and the ability to automate conditional changes is fundamental to making a website that is interactive in any way.
+I realize that I've been a little bored with HTML, and it's because none of the pages I've made DOES anything.
+They're all static.
+Changing that requires the DOM or something like it, so that's great.
+Having not dug into the syntax of manipulating a document, I can't tell to what degree it's sensible or intuitive, but that will have to remain to be seen.
+Hopefully not for too much longer.
 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?
+	My site is VERY rudimentary at the moment, but even if it were spitshined up, it's structured fundamentally differently from the wordpress site I looked at.
+The content of my site was all within the body tag.
+The wordpress site, in contrast, had a very spare body: just a few anchors for all the javascript up in the head tag to work on.
+It makes sense: the content from the wordpress site came from an interactive "create new post" page, which has to use a script (clearly javascript here) to shoehorn in the author's choices via the DOM.
 * Did you find Chrome Web Tools fun, helpful, or a pain to work with?
+	It's helpful, for sure, and relatively intuitive.
+There were definitely times when I found myself double-clicking something in vain or other minor miscues, but even when my first thought wasn't quite right, I never had any issues making the changes I tried.
 * Did you have an "aha" moments or were any concepts solidified?
+	I had a big "aha" moment when I dug into the DOM reading at first.
+Pretty immediately, it seemed obvious in retrospect that that's how an object-oriented language can work in the context of a webpage, but I had never conceptualized it independently.
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
+	It didn't help me understand, exactly, but I installed the Webpage Screenshot plugin for Chrome for the quiz.